 Scenic amenity is another important factor of the Sunshine Coast environment.
 Natural mountains and ridgelines, rivers and coastline have the highest scenic amenity, although agricultural areas also have significant amenity value.
 The rural areas provide large open (and predominantly green) spaces.
 Protected open space and rural lands create inter-urban breaks and separate incompatible land uses.
-Retention of open space assists to preserve rural landscapes, enables social connectivity and maintains air and water quality.
+Retention of open space assists to preserve rural landscapes, enables social connectivity, provides recreational opportunity and helps to maintain air and water quality.

-Scenic amenity is regularly cited as a primary reason for living in the Hinterland area of the Sunshine Coast.
-Phrases like 'trees and greenery' and 'calming landscapes', 'animals and paddocks' and 'natural environment - away from the rat race' are regularly linked with the appreciation and enjoyment of the Hinterland lifestyle.
+Scenic amenity is regularly cited as a primary reason for living in the hinterland area of the Sunshine Coast.
+Phrases like 'trees and greenery' and 'calming landscapes', 'animals and paddocks' and 'natural environment - away from the rat race' are regularly linked with the appreciation and enjoyment of the hinterland lifestyle.

-Many residents and visitors are attracted to the Sunshine Coast Hinterland because of the extent of conservation reserves, waterways and vegetated private land as well as the amenity of productive rural lands such as green pastures, forestry plantations or canefields.
+Many residents and visitors are attracted to the sunshine coast hinterland because of the extent of conservation reserves, waterways and vegetated private land as well as the amenity of productive rural lands such as green pastures, forestry plantations or canefields.
 These land resources are therefore intrinsically linked to the economic and social well-being of the whole of the Sunshine Coast.